 Winner: Draw, as both solutions offer a variety of third-party integrations and customizable APIs.

-Vonage lets users decide if they want to set up their online account on their own or if they’d like to schedule a call with a service representative to walk them through the process.
+Vonage lets users decide if they want to set up their online accounts on their own or if they’d like to schedule a call with a service representative to walk them through the process.

 During the installation, the Super User (generally the company owner) chooses new or transfers existing phone numbers, adds users and assigns user types, sets up extensions, and configures the IVR system.